edithatogo/gemini-cli/docs/npm.md

 This is the main package for the Gemini CLI.
 It is responsible for the user interface, command parsing, and all other user-facing functionality.

 When this package is published, it is bundled into a single executable file.
 This bundle includes all of the package's dependencies, including `@google/gemini-cli-core`.
-This means that whether a user installs the package with `npm install -g @google/gemini-cli` or runs it directly with `npx @google/gemini-cli`, they are using this single, self-contained executable.
+This means that whether a user installs the package with `npm install -g @google/gemini-cli`, `pnpm add -g @google-gemini/gemini-cli`, or runs it directly with `npx @google/gemini-cli`, they are using this single, self-contained executable.

 ## `@google/gemini-cli-core`